Feat-FeAR/logSpace/content/docs/biophysics/OWRK.md

 \right.
 {{< /katex >}}

-To get two properly spaced points on the plane, two liquids with markedly different surface tension properties are usually used, namely water and diiodomethane (aka _methylene iodide_, MI), with the following reference values:
+To get properly spaced points on the plane, (at least) two liquids with markedly different surface tension properties are usually used, namely water and diiodomethane (aka _methylene iodide_, MI), with the following reference values: